safrazik/vue-file-agent/api.md

 ### file-preview

-Preview block of each FileRecord
+Preview block of each FileRecord. `fileRecord` and `index` slot properties are available

+### file-preview-before

+Content before preview block of each FileRecord. `fileRecord` and `index` slot properties are available

+### file-preview-after

+Content after preview block of each FileRecord. `fileRecord` and `index` slot properties are available

 ### file-preview-new